 Audiovisual installations are rarely as easy as they might seem to those who experience the end result.
 For instance, the thousands of AAA members who walk through the doors of the AAA Minneapolis headquarters in St. Louis Park to experience the wonder of a nine-screen, 13-foot, 4-inch by 8-foot, 6-inch, 1080p video wall have no idea of the coordination and planning that went into the digital signage system.
 “It’s not as easy as walking into a space and putting nine monitors on the wall,” says Trent Fettig, Tierney Brothers’ Project Management and Engineering Manager.

-And, just as travelers who stop by AAA’s travel agency, iTravel Advisor, are seeking the best tools to help plan the perfect vacation, Minneapolis, MN-based integrator Tierney Brothers used the best tools and technology to execute the digital signage installation—including the D-Tools System Integrator (SI) platform to facilitate more comprehensive system design, documentation, and project management.
+And, just as travelers who stop by AAA’s travel agency, iTravel Advisor, are seeking the best tools to help plan the perfect vacation, Minneapolis, MN-based integrator Tierney Brothers used the best tools and technology to execute the digital signage installation—including the D-Tools System Integrator (SI) software to facilitate more comprehensive system design, documentation, and project management.

 As relatively new adopters of the SI solution, AAA was one of the first projects Tierney Brothers designed using D-Tools, and Fettig attributes the success of the project directly to the strength of the software to ensure all the proper parts and pieces were in place.
 “It helped us make sure to catch the small parts and pieces—like the cables and connectors—that sometimes get missed,” he says.

 Capturing Attention with Technology

 The video wall is a 9-screen, immersive masterpiece constructed from nine 46-inch 1080p NEC displays designed to catch the attention of visitors to the lobby, replacing paper brochures and sharing information about tourist hot spots and travel destinations—locations to which, of course, a friendly iTravel Advisor agent can help visitors book a trip.

 “[The client] wanted to move away from the static brochure holders and print posters that few notice, and provide a visual and very agile palette that really gives the consumer something to enjoy,” Brian Krisko, vice president of services, Tierney Brothers, notes — a testament to the complexity, success, and originality of the installation.